-In his essay, Caregiving as Good Doctoring, Duong shares the fortuitous experience of serving as translator by default, being the only Vietnamese speaker available to a family in need of assistance at his training hospital.
+In his essay, Caregiving as Good Doctoring, Duong describes the fortuitous experience of serving as translator by default being the only Vietnamese speaker available to a family in need of assistance at his training hospital.
 The patient, Mr. N, was flanked by eight family members all earnestly trying to understand options around end-of-life care for their father succumbing to Stage IV colorectal cancer.
-It was his job to gently translate details and options given by the attending physician, and as he describes, guide the family through this emotional time.
+It was Duong’s job to gently translate details given by the attending physician, and as he describes, guide the family through this emotional time.

 As Duong retells the story of his time with Mr. N’s family, it is apparent he has learned firsthand the personal and professional ‘benefits’ that result from more intimately participating in the healthcare journey of patients.
 Following are excerpts, but the full essay is one worth reading in its entirety, as well as shared with caregivers young and old throughout the health sciences.
 Research may exist that supports empathy to be lost by the third year of medical school, but Duong’s words that follow speak to an awareness and empathy of someone firmly grounded in what it means to “walk with you and yours through this (healthcare) journey”.
 Enjoy!